 I once attended a meeting with a client who (to cut a long story short) was questioning the point of doing SEO for his local businesses when all he could see in local search results was the local pack and adverts.
 He had a point.

-For anyone who doesn’t know what a local pack is, here is an example for my local area below:
+For anyone who doesn’t know what a local pack is, here is an example below:

 The local pack results are usually displayed when Google or Bing detects that the most relevant search result will be a local one.
 The problem for website owners who don’t feature in it is that most people probably won’t to scroll down to click on anything below these results.

-This can make doing SEO seem like a futile exercise when the local pack and Google ads combined can occupy nearly a quarter of the first page of search results.
+This can make doing SEO for organic results seem like a futile exercise when the local pack and Google ads combined occupy nearly a quarter of the first page of search results.

 As everyone in the search industry knows, the number of clicks declines dramatically the further down the page your website appears in those search results.